 Build was started in January 2012 as a program of D:hive, a welcome center and resource hub located downtown.
 The classes, called Build Basics, are based on national standards for entrepreneurship education.
 The first class in Detroit was offered in the spring of 2012 and since then demand has grown tremendously.
-Classes are now offered every season and have expanded beyond the core curriculum to include Build Social, a class focused solely on social entrepreneurship, as well as satellite classes offered in Hamtramck, Livernois, and Grandmont Rosedale.
+Classes are now offered every season and have expanded beyond the core curriculum to include Build Impact, Co.Starters, and Digital Marketing, with classes offered throughout the City of Detroit, Metro Detroit, and beyond.

 We empower people to launch ideas and grow businesses by providing access to education, resources, and a supportive engaged community.

 Be a nurturing organization that delivers programs to support Detroit as the global leader in equitable entrepreneurship.